momotan039/Omran_wp/README.md

      - **FAQ** (use "FAQ Page" template)
    - Set a static front page (Settings → Reading → A static page → Select "Home")

+6. **Configure Navigation Menu**
+   - Go to Appearance → Menus
+   - Create a new menu or edit existing menu
+   - Add pages, posts, custom links, or categories to the menu
+   - Assign the menu to "Primary Menu" location
+   - **Tip**: To create a CTA button, add a menu item and in "CSS Classes" field, add: `menu-cta`
+   - Click "Save Menu"

 6. **Import Sample Data** (Optional)
    - You can create sample products, news items, testimonials, and FAQs manually
    - Or use a plugin like "WordPress Importer" to import from XML/JSON